KyleFin/fostercare-rag/cert.md

 [x] Collect data for (at least) RAG and choose (at least) one external API

-- *What are the specific questions that your user is likely to ask of your application?  **Write these down**.*

 1. Describe all of your data sources and external APIs, and describe what you’ll use them for.
     - Manually downloaded sources (PDF or HTML) of state foster care policies (see examples in `data/` directory in this repository).
       - These high quality sources will be embedded in our Qdrant vector store to be retrieved by our RAG system.